Carol Bouska, Peg Bouska, Sally McCoy, Ann Novak (MN, IA, WI and WA)

 Joe and Sylvia Luetmer own four farms and have sold a fifth to help beginning farmers get started.
 They have undertaken extensive restoration work of prairies, woodlands and grasslands.
 “Our vision is to protect existing natural areas, re-establish native prairies and wetlands, build soil biology on retained croplands, and transition land to young farm families.
 Our goal is to prevent farmland from being developed into low-density suburban sprawl and small farms from being consolidated into ‘corporate’ farms with the home sites being sold off separately.”

 Kyle McClure (MN)

 Wetlands, woods, pasture and cropland make up the McClure land near Grey Eagle, Minnesota.
 Kyle is transforming tilled acres to continuous living cover and is working to establish a silvopasture ecosystem in a portion of the woodlands, as well as promote the growth of oaks and other keystone species.
 He also has a growing orchard, which will eventually include apple and pear cider cultivars.
-The land has been in the family since the 1960s; Kyle, his wife, Ginny, and young daughter hope to move onto the farm in the near future to deepen their ability to manage the land.
+The land has been in the family since the 1960s; Kyle, his wife, Ginny, and young daughter recently moved close to the farm to deepen their ability to manage the land.

 Kate Moos & Valerie Arganbright (IA)